fo76utils/fo76utils/doc/bcdecode.md

     bcdecode INFILE.HDR OUTFILE.DDS -cube [WIDTH [MAXLEVEL]]

 Convert Radiance .hdr format image to DDS cube map in R16G16B16A16\_FLOAT format, without filtering or generating mipmaps.
 WIDTH specifies the resolution of the output image, which defaults to 2048x2048 per face.
-A negative value rotates the image by 180 degrees.
+A negative value inverts the Z axis.
 MAXLEVEL can be used to limit the range of output colors, the default is 65504.
 MAXLEVEL < 0 enables simple Reinhard tone mapping: Cout = MAXLEVEL \* Cin / (MAXLEVEL - Cin).

 ### Examples